servio/mongo-locking/README.md

     the ORM with custom SQL, and carries with it all sorts of unintended/unexpected performance/synchronization/deadlock pitfalls.
 It
-    really starts to break down when there is more than one object that needs to be "locked", multiple loosely-related objects that need to be "locked", one or when crossing database boundaries.
+    really starts to break down when there is more than one object that needs to be "locked", multiple loosely-related objects that need to be "locked", or when crossing database boundaries.

 2. Rely on the ACID properties of SQL92 transactions to enforce data integrity.